Image copyright, John Tallet, 2003. Click to return to the Homepage.

 The Raglan Arms, Llandenny

 Keep to the left edge of the field, still alongside the brook.
-Where there is a yellow warning notice about the danger from aircraft, turn left and go through 2 metal gates close together.
+Turn left where there is a wide opening and a yellow notice about the danger from aircraft, and go through 2 metal gates close together.
 Head slightly left to the far corner of the field.

-Keep straight on at the junction, signposted Cold Harbour, and after about half a mile, just before the crossroads, go through
+Keep straight on at the next junction, signposted Cold Harbour, and after about half a mile, just before the crossroads turn

-the kissing gate on the left into Kitty's Orchard (Gwent Wildlife Trust Nature Reserve).
+left into Kitty's Orchard (Gwent Wildlife Trust Nature Reserve).
 Follow the path to a kissing gate and then keep to the left side of the field.
-At a metal gate near the third large tree, turn right and head for a stile in front of a white house.
-Turn right on the lane and, shortly after, left on the larger lane.
+At a wooden gate near the third large tree, turn right and head for a kissing gate in front of a white house.
+Turn right on the lane and, shortly after, left at a T-junction.

 Llandenny